fbpx

 Can an Individual Get an Expungement for a Conviction Under Penal Code Section 597?

-Yes, an individual may get their conviction of Penal Code section 597 expunged if the following are established:
+Yes, an individual can have their conviction of Penal Code section 597 expunged if they establish the following:

 • The conviction was for misdemeanor abuse; and